Asia Ortega

-Asia Ortega Leiva (Barcelona, May 18, 1995) is a Spanish film and television dancer and actress who became known for her participation in the series Les de l'hoquei (2019-2020) as Flor Vilamayor.
+Asia Ortega Leiva (born 18 May 1995) is a Spanish film and television dancer and actress who became known for her participation in the series Les de l'hoquei (2019-2020) as Flor Vilamayor.
 Later, she starred in the series El internado: Las Cumbres (2021-2022) in the role of Amaia Torres.

 Biography

 First years

-Asia Ortega Leiva was born on May 18, 1995 in Barcelona (Spain).
+Ortega Leiva was born on 18 May 1995, in Barcelona, Spain.
 She is descendant of an Argentinian father, a circus clown by profession, and a Spanish mother and actress.
 Always rooted in the world of art, she has a great passion for flamenco, so from a very young age she began with this type of dance.